siconos/siconos/docs/sphinx/devel_guide/write_and_build_doc.rst

 .. figure:: /figures/doc_process/build_doxy2swig.*
    :figclass: align-center

    Generation of rst files for Python API.
-Warning: doxy2swig part is outdated and has been replaced by swig -doxygen.

 Remark : during generation process, siconos python packages are imported and only objects with non-empty docstrings are documented.